garden-io/garden/docs/guides/running-service-in-local-mode.md

 ### Cluster state on exit

-The _local mode_ leaves the proxy container deployed in the target k8s cluster after exit.
+The _local mode_ leaves the proxy container deployed in the target kubernetes cluster after exit.
 The affected `Deploy`s must be re-deployed manually by using `garden deploy`.

 ## How it works

-Usually, a Garden `Deploy` action _declares_ a configuration and a deployment policy of a k8s workload.
+Usually, a Garden `Deploy` action _declares_ a configuration and a deployment policy of a kubernetes workload.
 A typical deployment flow looks like this:

 1. build a container image if necessary
 2. configure a docker container for the image
-3. prepare k8s workloads to be deployed
+3. prepare kubernetes workloads to be deployed
-4. deploy the configured k8s workloads to the target k8s cluster
+4. deploy the configured kubernetes workloads to the target kubernetes cluster

 The _local mode_ changes the usual deployment flow by changing the manifest configuration step (item 3 from the list above) and the deployment step (item 4).

 ### Changes in workload configuration

-_Local mode_ does the following modifications in the target k8s workload configuration before the actual deployment:
+_Local mode_ does the following modifications in the target kubernetes workload configuration before the actual
+deployment:

-1. Replaces target k8s workload's container with a special proxy container that is based on **[openssh-server](https://docs.linuxserver.io/images/docker-openssh-server)**.
+1. Replaces target kubernetes workload's container with a special proxy container that is based on **[openssh-server](https://docs.linuxserver.io/images/docker-openssh-server)**.
 This container exposes its `SSH` port and the same `HTTP` ports as the `Deploy` action configured in _local mode_.
-2. Sets the number of replicas of the target k8s workload is always set to `1`.
+2. Sets the number of replicas of the target kubernetes workload is always set to `1`.
 3. Disables the basic health-checks (startup, readiness and liveness probes).
 See the section below for details.

 #### Health-checks